google/go-github/CONTRIBUTING.md

 ## Scripts ##

-The `scripts` directory has shell scripts that help with common development tasks.
+The `script` directory has shell scripts that help with common development tasks.

-**scripts/fmt.sh** formats all go code in the repository.
+**script/fmt.sh** formats all go code in the repository.

-**scripts/generate.sh** runs code generators and `go mod tidy` on all modules.
+**script/generate.sh** runs code generators and `go mod tidy` on all modules.
 With `--check` it checks that the generated files are current.

-**scripts/lint.sh** runs linters on the project and checks generated files are current.
+**script/lint.sh** runs linters on the project and checks generated files are current.

-**scripts/test.sh** runs tests on all modules.
+**script/test.sh** runs tests on all modules.

 ## Other notes on code organization ##